-(1) The Provider may only charge Eligible Persons for Services or Pharmaceuticals it provides in accordance with clauses D.3 to D.10.
+(1) The Provider may only charge Eligible Persons for Services in accordance with clauses D.3 to D.10.

-D.4 Persons who are not Eligible
+D.4 Persons who are not Eligible Persons

-- (1) The Provider may not claim payment from the DHB in relation to the provision of Services or Pharmaceuticals to persons who are not Eligible Persons. - (2) The Provider may charge persons who are not Eligible Persons the cost to the Provider of providing the Services and Pharmaceuticals. - (3) If the Provider has claimed for Services or Pharmaceuticals provided to a person who is not an Eligible Person, the DHB will withhold or recover payment for those Services or Pharmaceuticals if it is apparent from the Prescription Form or otherwise known to the Provider that the person was not an Eligible Person.
+- (1) The Provider may not claim payment from the DHB in relation to the provision of services to persons who are not Eligible Persons. - (2) Nothing in this Agreement prevents the Provider from charging persons who are not Eligible Persons for providing services to those persons. - (3) If the Provider has claimed for services provided to a person who is not an Eligible Person, the DHB will withhold or recover payment for those services if it is apparent from the Prescription Form or otherwise known to the Provider that the person was not an Eligible Person. - (4) Subclauses (1) to (3) also apply to the Provider in respect of people who do not meet eligibility or other requirements for a Service funded by the DHB under this Agreement.

-Co-payments, Pharmacist Charges, and Product Premiums
+Co-payments, Pharmacy Charges, and Product Premiums